NextronSystems/analysis-cockpit-manual/administration/thor-cloud.rst

 ----------------------

-This chapter contains any relevant information to integrate your THOR Cloud Account - and subsequently your THOR scans - into your Analysis Cockpit.
+This chapter contains any relevant information to integrate your THOR Cloud Account - and subsequently your THOR Cloud scans - into your Analysis Cockpit.

 What is THOR Cloud?